psc-g/psc-g.github.io/content/posts/mentoring/reviewing.md

 *  How many independent runs were used?
 In my opinion 3 is the bare minimum, but 5 is ok especially if running on expensive environments like the [ALE](https://arxiv.org/abs/1207.4708).
 *  Do their performance curves report variance via confidence intervals, standard deviation, or other?
 If not: ask for them!
 Is the choice of confidence level (e.g. 90\%, 95\%, etc.) justified?
+Ask what method they used to compute the confidence intervals; they should probably be using bootstrapping, but that is not what most people use.
 *  Are the authors comparing against reasonable baselines?
 If not, ask them why!
 *  It is common for authors to **bold** the "winners" in tables (typically their method).
 This should _only_ be done if the confidence intervals between the compared methods _don't_ overlap; if they do overlap, then the result is not significant and the authors should _not_ be bolding!
+Note that non-overlapping confidence intervals is a good first order approximation, but a more rigorous statistical test would really be best.
 *  If the new algorithm and the baseline share hyperparameters and these were tuned for the new proposed algorithm, were they also tuned for the baseline?
    If not: ask why!